Kevin487/one-click-hugo-cms/site/content/values/_index.md

       A healthy mind and body, while remaining positive can lead to a healthy view of life.
 Handling situations, including difficult ones, will have positive references, which will enhance calm and peace.
-Remaining calm and peaceful will complement self awareness and strengthen positively perception of world situations.
+Remaining calm and peaceful will complement self awareness and strengthen positive perception of world situations.
     imageUrl: "/img/LeonidAfremov.jpg"
   - heading: "We Value Creativity"
     text: >
-      Wellness of mind and body can also be found in being creative while it can, at the same time, it can be found through the appreciation of art.
       A goal of ours is to also inspire a desire to be creative because it is a source of happiness for many people.
 Creativity can fuel the pleasure center of many peoples brain chemistry.
     imageUrl: "/img/PeterMax.jpg"